The Zulip web application has a nice system of hash (#) URLs that can

 auto-reloads immediately in order to reconnect.
 We have coded an

-unsuspend trigger (based on some clever time logic) that ensures we
+unsuspend callback (based on some clever time logic) that ensures we

 check immediately when a client unsuspends; grep for